tc39/proposal-decimal/README.md

 JavaScript is often the glue between systems—databases, foreign-function interfaces, other services—that natively support decimal numbers.
 Decimal lets you take that data and compute on it exactly, preserving its mathematical value.

 Note that Decimal preserves *value*, not representation: Trailing zeroes of a decimal String, converted to a Decimal, aren't exposed, so `1.20` and `1.2` are indistinguishable.
-Implementations of Decimal may indeed preserve that information, but the API here does not expose any properties or functions that would allow one to detect this difference.
+Implementations of Decimal may indeed preserve that information, but the Decimal API has no properties or functions that would allow one to detect this difference.
 So if you only need to transport a value untouched, a String already does that losslessly.
 If you need to carry a declared precision or scale across the boundary, that is the job of [Amount](https://github.com/tc39/proposal-amount).
 Decimal earns its place once you need to *calculate* and preserve mathematical value.

 The following example illustrates the idea.
 Note the `sql_decimal` configuration option, and how values returned from the DB arrive as Decimal values—ready for exact arithmetic—rather than as strings or JS `Number`s: